Lowest CPM? Fleet Wraps!APRIL 3, 2019| SpeedPro

 5. Fleet Wraps vs. Pay-Per-Click (PPC) Campaigns

 PPC advertisements are a popular digital marketing strategy where advertisers only pay when a viewer clicks on their ad.
-That is both its strength and weakness, as PPC campaigns can be notoriously difficult to generate substantial sales and ROIs from, yet cost-effective to create and maintain.
-PPCs are usually made up of text and small images placed on websites or search engines, drawing in targeted traffic, as opposed to the larger active audiences on the road.
+That is both its strength and weakness, as PPC campaigns can be difficult to generate substantial sales and ROIs from, yet cost-effective to create and maintain.
+PPC ads are usually made up of text and small images placed on websites or search engines, drawing in targeted traffic, as opposed to the larger active audiences on the road.

 - Lead conversion rates: Google is the leading PPC campaign platform today.
 Advertisers who used it across industries saw an average 3.48 percent lead conversion rate for the duration of the campaign — a middle-of-the-pack rate compared to other channels.

 6. Fleet Wraps vs. Digital Displays